Wakhungila/Wakhungila/README.md

 - 👋 Hi, I’m @Wakhungila
 - 👀 I’m interested in Cyber Security and Web Development
-- 🌱 I’m currently learning Python Programming and software Engineering
+- 🌱 I’m currently learning Python Programming and Penetration Testing
-- 💞️ I’m looking to collaborate on Web Development and Python
+- 💞️ I’m looking to collaborate on Web Development,Pentesting and Python
 - 📫 How to reach me...
 Facebook -- Wakhungila Victor

 <!---